-The share of sustainable investments with a social objective was 12.92% (compared to 12.43% in 2022).
+The share of sustainable investments with a social objective was 8.20% (compared to 15.02% in 2023 and 10.83% in 2022).

 Where investments were made in funds, the percentages of sustainable investments and its subcategories, "Taxonomy-aligned", "Other environmental" and "Social" disclosed by these funds were used in the calculations.
-Where such disclosures were not yet available at the time this document was created, the minimum commitment that these funds disclosed in their pre-contractual disclosures was used as a conservative estimation to calculate the Financial product's asset allocation percentages.
+Where such disclosures were not yet available at the time this document was created, the minimum commitment that these funds disclosed in their pre-contractual disclosures was used as a conservative estimation to calculate the Sub-Fund's asset allocation percentages.
 Where funds did not disclose any minimum commitments a percentage of 0 was assumed for the respective categories.
 Since for some funds the only information available was on the percentage of overall sustainable investments but not on its sub-categories, the sum of the sub-categories is lower than the percentage of overall sustainable investments.